savalaram-redkar/frontend-machine-coding-problems-reactjs/README.md

 ----------

 ## 🚀 Features

 -   **React Best Practices**: Code written with a focus on reusability, readability, and performance.
 -   **Component-Based Architecture**: Solutions are broken down into modular, reusable components.
 -   **State Management**: Demonstrates usage of React hooks (`useState`, `useEffect`) and props for efficient state management.
+-   **Storybook Integration**: Visualize and test each component in isolation using Storybook.

 ----------

 ## 🛠️ Installation